DoorDash Driver Tax Deductions, Maximize Your Take Home Income

 This article provides an overview of DoorDash Drivers tax deductions that are often overlooked.

-Please note: at the bottom of this article we cover additional taxes that a self employed DoorDash driver must pay.
+Please note: at the bottom of this article we cover additional taxes a self employed DoorDash driver must pay.

 DoorDash drivers are self employed, this has potential (tax) advantages.
 One advantage is extra tax deductions offered to the self employed and deductions specific to the use of a car or vehicle for work.
 With that said, DoorDash driver self employment means it’s important to understand the proper way to account for unique delivery driver tax deduction opportunities.
 This empowers DoorDash drivers to maximize their take home income.